tgross/blog.0x74696d.com/content/posts/2021-09-26-embedded-wasm-shell.md

 Lastly, we'll update our `eval` function in the guest to parse our inputs and call the functions.
-Normally we'd probably want to use a real command-line parsing library, but for now this gets the job done.
+Normally we'd probably want to use a real command-line parsing library, but this will do for now.

 ```rust
 fn eval(input: &str) -> String {